FelipeRantin/FelipeRantin/README.md

 - 🎒 I'm a student in IFPR in the computer course integrated into High School

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and SQL

 - 💻 I'm interested in Software Engineer, Problem solving and Audio Plugin Development